MoneyWise2020/MoneyWise2020/README_Sprint_1.md

 - **Sprint review with Stakeholder [Rubric Criteria 15,17]** Our stakeholder attended our session and we discussed our accomplishments and goals for the upcoming sprint.

-Photos of our Sprint Review Demo with our stakeholder.: https://drive.google.com/drive/folders/1HEoM0ob8A9s1TttBtQLZ8W6-1dfZU7un?usp=sharing
+Photos of our Sprint Review Demo with our stakeholder: https://drive.google.com/drive/folders/1HEoM0ob8A9s1TttBtQLZ8W6-1dfZU7un?usp=sharing

 Video of our complete Sprint Review: